Rational Structures on Automorphic Representations: Introduction

-is naturally identified with the subspace of smooth $K$-finite vectors in \eqref{eq:l2cuspforms}. \item[(b)] The space \eqref{eq:l2cuspformsqbar} is stable under the natural action of $(\lieg,K)\times\GL_n(\Adeles_F^{(\infty)})$. \item[(c)] For any field extension $F'/F/\QQ$ the extension of scalars functor $-\otimes_F F'$ as in (a) is faithful and preserves extension classes. \item[(d)] To each irreducible subquotient $\Pi$ of the space \eqref{eq:l2cuspforms} corresponds a unique irreducible subquotient $\Pi_{\overline{\QQ}}$ of the $\overline{\QQ}$-rational structure induced by \eqref{eq:l2cuspformsqbar}, and vice versa. \item[(e)] The module $\Pi_{\overline{\QQ}}$ is defined over its field of rationality $\QQ(\Pi_{\overline{\QQ}})$, which agrees with Clozel's field of rationality $\QQ(\Pi)$ and is a number field. \item[(f)] As an abstract $\QQ(\Pi)$-rational structure on $\Pi$, $\Pi_{\QQ(\Pi)}\subseteq\Pi$ from (d) is unique up to complex homotheties. \item[(g)] For each $\tau\in\Aut(\CC/\QQ)$ and $\Pi$ as in (d),
+is naturally identified with the subspace of smooth $K$-finite vectors in \eqref{eq:l2cuspforms}. \item[(b)] To each irreducible subquotient $\Pi$ of the space \eqref{eq:l2cuspforms} corresponds a unique irreducible subquotient $\Pi_{\overline{\QQ}}$ of the $\overline{\QQ}$-rational structure induced by \eqref{eq:l2cuspformsqbar}, and vice versa. \item[(c)] The module $\Pi_{\overline{\QQ}}$ is defined over its field of rationality $\QQ(\Pi_{\overline{\QQ}})$, which agrees with Clozel's field of rationality $\QQ(\Pi)$ and is a number field. \item[(d)] As an abstract $\QQ(\Pi)$-rational structure on $\Pi$, $\Pi_{\QQ(\Pi)}\subseteq\Pi$ from (b) is unique up to complex homotheties. \item[(e)] Taking $(\lieg,K)$-cohomology sends the $\QQ$-structure \eqref{eq:l2cuspformsqbar} to the natural $\QQ$-structure on cuspidal cohomology